 Updated on Nov 25, 2022 • 6 min read • 775 views • Copy Link

 Trust Law in Australia

-Historically, the concept of trusts came about as a way for people to avoid feudal land taxes.
-It was also used to allow women to have certain rights of ownership to land.
-The trust was first known as the ‘use.’
-When one person held property for the ‘use’ of another.
+A trust describes exists when a person holds property or rights on behalf of and for the benefit of another person.
+The person who holds the legal title to the property or rights under the trust is called the trustees, while the person for whose benefit they are held is called the beneficiary.
+Historically, trusts came about as a way for people to avoid feudal land taxes.
+They were also used to allow women to have certain rights of ownership to land.
+Trusts were first known as ‘uses’: one person held property for the ‘use’ of another.

 What is not a trust?

-Sometimes it is easier to understand a complex concept, such as trusts, by working out what is not a trust.
+Sometimes it is easier to understand trusts by establishing what is not a trust.

 The following things are not trusts:

 - A body corporate.